alangfiles/alangfiles/technicalresume.md

 ---

+## Battelle
+One of the world's largest non-profits, with large US government contracts, largely military and health related.
+My time there included work with the CDC, NASA, US Army, and some internal projects.
+Notable achievements: 3rd place in an Internal Inventor competition, for a visual / tonal language learning system.

-### Battelle Client: CDC Public Health Tracking Network
+* **Battelle Client: CDC Public Health Tracking Network**
 Developed and maintained a public portal for 30+ years of Public Health data in the U.S. Worked with an HTML5 frontend, and a separate Flash/Flex tool connected to a SQL backend.
 I helped guide this site through a transition from a very web 1.0 version to a more adaptable backend design.
 Site built on Java/STRUTS
 Created a spinoff HTML5 Single Page App (http://ephtracking.cdc.gov/InfoByLocation/) Created a custom CMS and front end editor in MVC

-### Battelle Internal: Health Analytics Software
+* **Battelle Internal: Health Analytics Software**
 A Health Analytics tool, written for the Web.
 Taking advantage of hospital data with heavy statistical analysis applied to help hospitals realize where they need to spend their time and money.
 Involved from prototype to product in 6 months
 Worked directly with industry professionals to build a desirable product An HTML5, CSS, JavaScript project, built on Microsoft MVC4 Worked with many javascript libraries for charting and display

-### Battelle Client: Kingdom of Saudi Arabia - GIS Mapping Site
+* **Battelle Client: Kingdom of Saudi Arabia - GIS Mapping Site**
 A mapping GIS website for heat and sun related data in Saudi Arabia.
 I helped to design a prototype for this site, and work with it to become a full project, taking in data from Saudi Arabia's monitoring stations, overlaying data from NREL, and comparing trends.
 Site built on Microsoft MVC3
 Prototyped in Leaflet.js for simple mapping
 Worked with OpenLayers and GeoServer

-### Battelle Internal: Genetic Sequencing Software
+* **Battelle Internal: Genetic Sequencing Software**
 A genetic sequencing software to compare different FASTQ sequences, and to find interesting alignment results.
 With modules for Single-nucleotide Polymorphisms, Mitochondrial DNA, and mixtures.
 Standalone Java desktop application
 Modular design, created in Netbeans